-Before joining PPS, David worked at the Voorhees Transportation Center at Rutgers University doing research and print design for the New Jersey Bicycle and Pedestrian Research Center and the Safe Routes to School Resource Center.
+Before joining PPS, David worked at the Voorhees Transportation Center at Rutgers University as a transit and bikeped researcher and graphic designer for the New Jersey Bicycle and Pedestrian Research Center and the New Jersey Safe Routes to School Resource Center.

-Bachelor of Arts in American Studies, Minor in Mathematics, University of Kansas
+University of Kansas, Bachelor of Arts in American Studies, Minor in Mathematics